 Actavis also raised the question of whether there can be anticipation by equivalence.
 Although it was rejected in Generics v Yeda Research and Development [2017], the question has yet to be decided by the Court of Appeal.
 1.18 Can a defence of patent invalidity be raised, and if so, how?
 Are there restrictions on such a defence e.g. where there is a pending opposition?
 Are the issues of validity and infringement heard in the same proceedings or are they bifurcated?

-Invalidity can be raised as a defence, and is normally also accompanied by a Counterclaim for revocation, supported by Grounds of Invalidity, with copies of each document relied upon.
+Invalidity can be raised as a defence and is normally also accompanied by a counterclaim for revocation, supported by grounds of invalidity.

-A Claim or Counterclaim for revocation may be raised regardless of whether there is a pending opposition.
-See the answer to question 1.21 for the factors weighed by the court when deciding whether or not to stay an infringement action, including any Counterclaim with Grounds of Invalidity, pending an opposition.
+A claim or counterclaim for revocation may be raised regardless of whether there is a pending opposition.
+See the answer to question 1.21 for the factors weighed by the court when deciding whether or not to stay an infringement action, including any counterclaim for revocation, pending an opposition.

-In the UK, validity and infringement are dealt with in the same proceedings and not bifurcated.
+In the UK, validity and infringement are dealt with in the same proceedings and are not bifurcated.